 “In the play of children we seem to arrive at the conclusion that the child repeats even the unpleasant experiences because through his own activity he gains a far more thorough mastery of the strong impression than was possible by mere passive experience.
 Every fresh repetition seems to strenghten this mastery for which the child … Continue reading In Sigmund Freud’s Words: Rewatching Movies = A Child at Play?

 For me, [Annihilation] was a film about the nature of self-destruction… it was about an observation I made, which is that everybody appears to be self-destructive.
-Some people are very obviously self-destructive because they’re addicted to heroin or alcohol… Other people are very comfortable in their own skin, and they’ve got a fantastic job and … Continue reading Dissolved in the Fire of Truth: Alex Garland’s “Annihilation”
+Some people are very obviously self-destructive because they’re addicted to heroin or alcohol… Other people are very comfortable in their own skin, and they’ve got a fantastic job and … Continue reading Journey into the Unconscious: Alex Garland’s “Annihilation”

 „Crowds being only capable of thinking in images are only to be impressed by images.
 It is only images that terrify or attract them and become motives of action.
 For this reason theatrical representations, in which the image is shown in its most clearly visible shape, always have an enormous influence on crowds.
 Bread and … Continue reading In Gustave Le Bon’s Words: Cinema and Crowd Psychology